offthedial/site/src/pages/idtga/rules.md

 - A team member is acting toxic to the rest of your team.
 - A team member is making one or more of your other team members uncomfortable.

-Off the Dial has an extensive system for reporting such players and receiving a sub, so you can be sure to have a good team experience.
+To solve this, Off the Dial has a system for reporting such players and receiving a sub, so that your team can have a good tournament experience.

 - Your team can report players 24 hours after teams are released.
 - Everyone on your team (besides the player getting reported) must approve of the report.